A629N Orange Street Roundabout to Ogden, Calderdale

 Will the junction of Ovenden Road and Broad Tree Road be looked into for improvement.

-Anonsp asked almost 3 years ago
+Anonsp asked over 3 years ago

 This junction is not part of our proposed interventions but we would welcome any comments regarding identified problems and proposed solutions that could be looked at as either part of this or another project.
 All comments will be analysed as part of the consultation.